Our Milk Recipe

 FISH OIL We use a composite fish oil, mainly mackerel and herring oils.
 Salmon oil may also be used.

 OILY FISH herring, mackerel, sardines.
-We usually use tinned sardines in brine.
+We usually use tinned pilchards and sardines in brine.

 ENZYMES to include lipases and proteases.
 We use Essential Enzymes (EE) (from Source Naturals)